-I released my leadership book, Leading into the 21st Century…and Beyond!
-2.0, in paperback this week.
-To celebrate, I wanted to give you a free chapter.
-If you enjoy it, click on the link and check out the book.
-It is also available as an ebook.
+This is an excerpt from my leadership book, Leading into the 21st Century…and Beyond!
+2.0.
+If you enjoy it, click on the link and check it out.
+It is available as both a paperback and an ebook.

 How Healthy is Your Team?